allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 In **Frankenstein approach** (shared nothing) approach, Frontend application is divided into modules and each module is developed independently by separated teams.

-In Web applications modules are HTML page fragments (like Header, Cart, Search).
+In Web applications modules are HTML page fragments (like AllegroHeader, Cart, Search).
 Each team takes whole responsibility for their product.
 So a team develops not only backend logic but also provides endpoint which serves HTML fragment with their *piece of Frontend*.
 Then, HTML page is assembled using some low level server-side include technology like ESI tags.